cjand225/PokeVerse/README.md

 1. Clone the repository: `git clone https://github.com/cjand225/pokeverse.git`

+## Unit Testing

+PokéVerse uses the pgTAP framework for unit testing its PostgreSQL database. pgTAP is a collection of functions and command-line tools that facilitate writing and executing tests against the database.

+To run the unit tests, ensure that pgTAP is installed and available in your PostgreSQL environment.
+You can install pgTAP using the package manager specific to your operating system or by manually downloading the source code.

+Once pgTAP is installed, navigate to the project directory and run the following command to execute the tests:

+`pg_prove -d your_database_name -U your_username -h your_host -p your_port tests/*.sql`

+Replace your_database_name, your_username, your_host, and your_port with the appropriate values for your PostgreSQL configuration.

+The test files are located in the tests directory and have the .sql extension.
+Review the test results to ensure that all tests pass successfully.

 ## Contribution
 Contributions to PokéVerse are welcome!
 If you'd like to contribute, please follow these guidelines:
 - Fork the repository and create a new branch for your feature or bug fix.